Denver Solar FAQs

 It generally takes 1-2 days for the average rooftop system to be installed.
 From start to finish, the entire process takes 10-60 weeks from the time you get an evaluation to the time your solar power is turned on.
 The big time gap depends on the electrical utility you are with.
 Our experts will guide you through the entire process, making it as smooth as possible.
 For more information, check out our 5 steps above.

 No!
-In fact, California and Colorado currently have tax exclusions for solar energy systems.
+In fact, Colorado currently has tax exclusions for solar energy systems.

 The amount of electricity produced by your photovoltaic (PV) system is tracked by your electric meter.
 For systems that are tied to the electrical grid, when PV panels produce more electricity than your house is currently using, the meter spins backward.
 This excess electricity will be credited to you on your monthly electric bill at the rate you would have been charged to use it.
 At the end of the year, the utility you are in determines whether any transactions need to occur.